JUB-Yoush/home/src/routes/resume/+page.md

 ## Work Experience
 ### Scotiabank Software Engineering Intern
+#### Velocity Program: Java Event Layer Team Jan-Apr 2024
+- My Second Term at Scotiabank, moving from the IT team to modern startup-y Digital Factory office down the street.
+My Lunchtime ping pong era has arrived.

+### Scotiabank DevOps Engineering Intern
 #### Velocity Program: AppSec DevOps Team Sep-Dec 2023
 - My first Internship at a big company!

-- Currently working on a big project to automate the process of software scan results though Automating API calls.
+- Worked on a Proof-of concept for a software system that automates the recording and displaying of software scan data.

-### Software Developer
+### Software Engineering Intern

 #### M5V Developments May-Aug 2023
 - I spent this summer with M5V developments, helping design some innovations to their backend management and content creation workflows.
 - I used Pytorch trained models to make video transcripts automatically, as well as used the openAI api to  automatically generate quizzes.